Advertisement

 A nod to the tight-knit community, Johnson pointed to the booth of his neighbor, Hawkins HQ, run by Alexander Hawkins, who is also a gallery assistant at Johnson Lowe.
 The young gallerist champions a program that balances Canadian and American artists.
 His booth, adorned with dark curtains around the wall works, features five artists: Toronto’s Yan Wen Chang and Marni Mariott; and Atlanta’s Kole Nichols, Scott Keightley, and Sergio Suarez.
 Prices for works in the booth range from $2,750 to around $10,000.

-At one of the busiest intersections of the fair during its VIP day was the booth of Alan Avery Art Company, the oldest commercial gallery in Atlanta, founded by Alan Avery in 1981.
+At one of the busiest intersections of the fair during its VIP day was the booth of Alan Avery Art Company, one of the oldest commercial galleries in Atlanta, founded by Alan Avery in 1981.
 Taking up the space of three booths, it contains some of the fair’s only blue-chip works from heavy-hitters such as Keith Haring and Robert Rauschenberg, including an $80,000 tapestry by Rauschenberg.
 Alongside these works, Avery is showcasing some emerging talent from artists like Wole Languju and Craig Griffin, both of whom received attention from visitors throughout the night, particularly the artist’s expressive ink drawings.

 Visiting galleries find a buzzy Atlanta audience